-Because of concurrency and security issues, HiveServer1 is deprecated in CDH 5 and will be removed in a future release.
+Warning: Because of concurrency and security issues, HiveServer1 and the Hive CLI are deprecated in CDH 5 and will be removed in a future release.
 Cloudera recommends you migrate to Beeline and HiveServer2 as soon as possible.
-The Hive Console is not needed if you are using Beeline with HiveServer2.
+The Hive CLI is not needed if you are using Beeline with HiveServer2.

+'''

 To start HiveServer1:

+'''